iitggithub/ezshare_cpap/README.md

 ### Does it work with the Resmed Airsense 11?

 I don't know... does it?
-Some noteable changes have been made to accomate the Airsense 11 such as the inclusion of the Identification.json and JOURNAL.JNL in the upload.zip file but it still needs testing by an Airsense 11 user for confirmation.
+Some notable changes have been made to accommodate the Airsense 11 such as the inclusion of the Identification.json and JOURNAL.JNL in the upload.zip file but it still needs testing by an Airsense 11 user for confirmation.

 ### Does it work with INSERT\_CPAP\_MACHINE\_HERE?

-The only machine i've tested it with is the Airsense 10.
+The only machine I've tested it with is the Airsense 10.

 ### Help!
 I entered the wrong credentials